howtographql/howtographql/content/graphql/advanced/2-more-graphql-concepts.md

 union Person = Adult | Child
 ```

-This brings up a different problem: In a GraphQL query where we ask want to retrieve information about a `Child` but only have a `Person` type to work with, how do we know whether we can actually access this field?
+This brings up a different problem: In a GraphQL query where we ask to retrieve information about a `Child` but only have a `Person` type to work with, how do we know whether we can actually access this field?

 The answer to this is called _conditional fragments_: